-Biodiversity declined markedly over the past 150 years,with the biodiversity loss in fluvial ecosystems exceeding the global average.
-River restoration now aims at flood safety while enhancing biodiversity and has had success locally.
-However, at the scale of large river distributaries, the recovery remained elusive.We quantify changes in biodiversity of protected and endangered species over 15 years of river restoration in the embanked floodplains of an entire river delta.
+Biodiversity declined markedly over the past 150 years with the biodiversity loss in fluvial ecosystems exceeding the global average.
+River restoration now combines flood safety and biodiversity requirements but the effects are so far locally.
+At the scale of large river tributaries the recovery remained elusive.
+Over 179 floodplains, we quantify changes in biodiversity of protected and endangered species over 15 years of river restoration in the embanked floodplains of an entire river delta.
 We distinguish seven taxonomic groups and four functional groups in more than 2 million field observations of species presence.

 Straatsma, M. W., Bloecker, A. M., Lenders, H. J. R., Leuven, R. S. E. W., & Kleinhans, M. G. (2017).
 Biodiversity recovery following delta-wide measures for flood risk reduction.
 Science Advances, 3(11). https://doi.org/10.1126/sciadv.1602762